Committed to Open Source & Royalty Free Tools

 Affinity is both a vector and raster based creation software and by far will have the highest price on this list.
 That’s because I consider it to be the best alternative program to the industry standard- Adobe Creative Suite.

-Affinity programs are one-time purchases and are available for Mac, Windows, and the Apple iPad.
+Affinity programs are one-time purchases and are available for both Mac and Windows, as well as the Apple iPad.

 -